rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

    ```

    Since, `mochajs` is a test framework, we also need some assertion
-   test, we can also describe the bindings to `assert.deepEqual` from
+   tests.
+We can also describe the bindings to `assert.deepEqual` from
    nodejs `assert` library:

    ```ocaml